 - 1/2 cup grated cheddar cheese

-- Place the pot in the stove and set the heat to medium heat.
-Stir occasionally until the liquid starts to boil.
+- Place the pot on the stove and set the heat to medium heat.
+Stir occasionally until the liquid is boiling (see photo).
+Lower heat.

-- Give the cornstarch slurry a quick stir then gently pour over the simmering coconut milk mixture.
-Whisk vigorously at first, then gently until it forms into a thick paste.
+- Give the cornstarch slurry a quick stir then slowly pour over the simmering coconut milk mixture.
+Whisk vigorously at first, then stir gently until it forms into a thick and smooth paste (no lumps).

 - Pour pudding into the prepared dish.
 Level the top with the back of a spoon then brush with coconut oil or butter.
+Sprinkle with cheese or latik on top.
 Let it cool.
 Cover with a plastic wrap and then place in the fridge for 2 to 3 hours until completely set.
 Slice into serving pieces.
-Sprinkle with latik or cheese.
 Serve and enjoy!

 - Cornstarch is also known as cornflour in the United Kingdom.
-Please do not confused with corn flour in the U.S which is made with maize kernels.
+Please do not confuse with cornflour in the U.S which is made with maize kernels.

 - I used canned coconut milk to make this recipe.
 If using freshly extracted coconut milk, omit fresh milk as fresh coconut milk tends to be liquidy than canned.

 - Evaporated milk can also be substituted with fresh milk.
-Maja Blanca will have a lighter color as a result.
+Maja Blanca will have a lighter color.